Links to manufacturer's user guide:

 The Message Waiting Indicator will be set to LED.
 This makes the light flash, making it more visible.

-The HOLD button is programmed to SYSTEM hold.
+The HOLD button is programed to SYSTEM hold.
 This enables music on hold functionality.

 Access number set to 9